nickbrandt/GitLab/doc/development/database/setting_multiple_values.md

 is not expressible.

-The good news: We supply an abstraction to help you generate these kinds of updates, called `Gitlab::Database::SetAll`.
+The good news: We supply an abstraction to help you generate these kinds of updates, called `Gitlab::Database::BulkUpdate`.
 This constructs queries such as the above, and uses binding parameters to avoid SQL injection.

 ## Usage